stupidusername/Blas/README.md

 Installation on Raspberry Pi
 ----------------------------

-These instructions are for installing Eric on a Raspberry Pi.
+These instructions are for installing Blas on a Raspberry Pi.
 The chosen OS is Raspbian Jessie Lite.